 However, Colorado was not properly mapped.
 Hayden’s new focus was in creating an atlas of the Rocky Mountains.
 He had created maps of the Yellowstone region but he wasn’t satisfied with their quality.
 He wanted to make maps of Colorado that would use all the latest scientific knowledge and techniques that could be accomplished in the 19th century.

-From there the surveyors would use their transits to take readings on nearby mountain peaks.
+From the Denver baseline the surveyors would use their transits to take readings on nearby mountain peaks.
 On the summits of those peaks cairns were placed as monuments to turn the transit upon.
+If visible the cairns would be turned to and from, if too far away the peak would be used as for the sightings.
 In this way a primary triangular network was created based on the six mile baseline.

 Over several summers the survey was divided into six or more groups working far apart from each other.
 The groups would have about a dozen men.
 They would include a topographer, geologist, cooks and other assistants.
 In addition a quartermaster would roam Colorado to bring food and supplies to the crews.